 Note : Some material rolls are really heavy!
 You may need a second person to safely remove the material.
 Also, if the roll is extremely heavy, it may cause an error in the motors, you can prevent this by manually unspooling some of the material in the back of the machine, so the motors won't have to pull on the whole roll.

 Check the wooden label for your material roll, it should note High or Low.
 You will have to move the print head up or down depending on this information.

-- In the Menu, scroll down to Head Height.
+- Menu > Head Height.
 Select this and the print head will physically move so that you can inspect it.

 Check Cut Setting

 Scoring Blade : This will score custom shapes in our vinyl sticker material that have a backing.